Table of Contents

 3. Apply For New Credit Only When Necessary

-Applying for a new credit card, a car loan, or a mortgage triggers a hard inquiry into your credit history.
+Applying for a new credit card, an auto loan, or a mortgage triggers a hard inquiry into your credit history.
 It affects your credit score negatively, and its impact may last from a few months to several years.
 You have to limit your new credit application unless it’s necessary.

 4. Check Your Credit Report Regularly